 - An ABA clinic owner employing 5 BCBAs and 10 RBTs could conceivably generate over $1 million in gross annual revenue at average billing rates.
 The ABA owner’s net income with a well-run clinic could exceed $200,000 annually after overhead and payroll expenses.

-So while BCBAs in salaried roles earn incomes comparable to related fields, the potential upside as an ABA business owner is far higher.
-Six figure incomes are very achievable with a successful ABA private practice.
-And multi-location clinic owners and ABA networks can potentially earn millions in annual revenue based on their scale and efficiency.
+While BCBAs in salaried roles earn incomes comparable to related fields, the potential upside as a behavior analysis business owner is far higher.
+Six-figure incomes are very achievable with a successful ABA private practice.
+Multi-location clinic owners and ABA networks can potentially earn millions in annual revenue based on their scale and efficiency.

 How ABA Salaries Compare to Other Fields

-Given ABA’s specialized nature, many wonder how incomes compare to more general corporate fields.
+Given ABA’s specialized nature, many wonder how therapeutic business income compares to more general corporate fields.

-For example, jobs in pharmaceutical sales, software sales, and medical device sales often pay between $75,000 to $150,000 base salaries, with total compensation often exceeding $200,000 including commissions, bonuses and stock options.
+For example, jobs in pharmaceutical sales, software sales, and medical device sales often pay between $75,000-$150,000 base salaries, with total compensation often exceeding $200,000, including commissions, bonuses, and stock options.

 Tech company Business Development Representative (BDR) salaries often fall in the $80,000 to $120,000 range.

-So there are certainly careers outside of ABA that offer higher total compensation, especially in lucrative fields like medical sales, technology, and engineering.
+Certain careers outside of ABA offer higher total compensation, especially in lucrative fields like medical sales, technology, and engineering.

-Additionally, skilled ABA business owners can earn very comfortable six-figure incomes that provide financial stability in addition to purpose.
-With strong business acumen, leveraging the tips in this guide can lead to an income that exceeds more traditional roles over the long run.
+Skilled ABA business owners can earn very comfortable six-figure incomes that provide financial stability in addition to purpose.
+With strong business acumen, leveraging the tips in this guide can lead to an ABA service provider income that exceeds more traditional roles over the long run.

 Conclusion